swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Features

 We designed *RxJS Debugging for vscode* to be an open-source project.
-In the following, we present three highlights from its on Github publicly accessible feature back log^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature%2Cimprovement)].
+In the following, we present three highlights from its on Github publicly accessible feature backlog^[**WARNING: This link might reveal the author(s) identity/identities** [https://github.com/ANONYMOUS](https://github.com/swissmanu/rxjs-debugging-for-vscode/issues?q=is%3Aopen+is%3Aissue+label%3Afeature%2Cimprovement)].

 ### Visualizer Component